Abortion in Nevada

+Abortion in Nevada is legal up to the 24th week of pregnancy, under the Nevada Revised Statutes chapter 442, section 250; and after 24 weeks if the pregnancy could be fatal for the mother.

+In April 2025, after US District Court Judge Anne Traum ruled that a parental notification law would become enforceable, the U.S. Court of Appeals for the Ninth Circuit placed it on hold, pending an appeal by Planned Parenthood.

-Abortion in Nevada is legal within 24 weeks since fertilization, under the Nevada Revised Statutes chapter 442, section 250; and after 24 weeks if the pregnancy could be fatal for the pregnant woman.
-62% of adults said in a poll by the Pew Research Center that abortion should be legal while 34% said it should by illegal in all or most cases.
+62% of adults said in a 2014 poll by the Pew Research Center that abortion should be legal while 34% said it should by illegal in all or most cases.
+The 2023 American Values Atlas reported that, in their most recent survey, 76% of Nevadans said that abortion should be legal in all or most cases.
 Legislation by 2007 required informed consent.
 Attempts were successfully made to pass abortion legislation in May 2019, being pushed through a largely Democratic controlled state legislature.
 The number of abortion clinics in Nevada has declined over the years, with 25 in 1982, seventeen in 1992 and thirteen in 2014.
 There were 8,132 legal abortions in 2014, and 7,116 in 2015.
+Due to the high level of support for abortion rights in the state, continued access to abortion is supported by all parties, including the Republicans.

 State funding could be used to fund abortions in case of risk of life to the mother, rape or incest but no such funding was used in 2010.
 There are active abortion rights and anti-abortion rights activists in the state.